Dr. Margaret Caughy

 Meet our Graduate and Undergraduate Students -

 Ashley Walsdorf is a doctoral student in Human Development and Family Science and Marriage and Family Therapy.
 Her research focuses on the influence of socio-political climate, documentation status, and acculturative stress on Latino, immigrant children and families.
 She is a bilingual family therapist committed to addressing disparity within local immigrant communities through community work and advocacy.

-Kimberly Osborne is a second year student in the direct-to-PhD track of the Department of Human Development and Family Science.
+Kimberly is currently a second year accelerated doctoral student in the Department of Human Development and Family Science.
 She graduated from California State University, Long Beach with her B.A. in Psychology and a minor in Child Development and Family Science here at UGA, as part of the accelerated post-bachelor's program.
 Central to her academic interests are diversity and social justice issues.
-Her research interests currently focus on parental socialization practices that promote resiliency in ethnic minority populations as they're faced with changing and volatile sociopolitical factors.
+Her research currently focuses on how ethnic minority parents adapt their socialization strategies to promote resilience among youth in the face of changing and volatile sociopolitical factors.